ModiaSim/Modia3D.jl/docs/src/man/Plans.md

 - **ContactDetectionMPR**
   - The MPR algorithm for distance computation needs to be more thoroughly tested.
-  - Add an option to getDistances(ch) to only compute the distances of contact pairs that had a negative distance in the last call of selectContactPairs(ch) (to enhance efficiency of the simulation with a variable-step integrator).

 - **Solids**
   - Making contact handling more robust and more thoroughly testing the contact response calculation.